joelouthan/theologic.us/content/posts/gospel-nt-pastorals/gospel-nt-titus1-5-9.md

 All the sermons and all the commentaries in the world are a good thing.
 But all books about God and his word must submit themselves to what the Scriptures say about Scriptures.

 We are in Paul's writing.
 More precisely, Paul's writing to Pastor Titus.
-If we are not reading this letter in light of the Gospels and the rest of Scriptures, we can lose sight of what God is saying to you and I.
+If we are not reading this letter in light of the Gospels and the rest of Scriptures, we can lose sight of what God is saying to you and me.

 Paul talks about elders of the church to Titus.
 God is the inspiration and the source of this passage.
 But it is the same God who told Peter in John 21, "Do you love me, Peter?
 Then, feed my lambs, shepherd my sheep, feed my sheep."